 Why do you want to translate your app to other languages?
 Do you think it could bring you more users?
 Or you want to improve the user experience?
 Are your users actively asking for translation? 🔗

 Sure, I want users to have a seamless app usage experience with their mother language.
 And of course, I believe it will bring more users to my app and will increase retention.
 Very few users are asking for a translation.
-But some volunteers are appeared from time to time.
+But some volunteers are appearing from time to time.
 Despite this, it’s tough to keep strings up-to-date with all updated and new features being rolled out.
 I would say that translation is my pain №1.
 When I think about adding a new feature to app, I think how I can translate new strings to combine them into this update without spending a lot of money.
 My app has ~12 languages, so it’s hard to do.

 Do you have any tips on monetisation or promotion? 🔗